 Summer’s coming, which can only mean one thing: vay-cay time!
 If you are strapped for cash or simply don’t have the time to take an exotic two-week getaway, here are a few options for one-tank escapes from reality, starting from a few key cities around the U.S. All you need is a tank of gas, a bag full of snacks, and a few friends!
 Hit the road and let us know in a comment below: where will one tank of gas take you this summer?

 From Austin to San Antonio (158 miles round-trip)

-Relive the days of the Alamo at the historic sight.
-While you’re there, feast on deliciously spicy Mexican food, stroll down the River Walk, and if you head down in mid to late April, get your Fiesta on!
-(Have a chicken-on-a-stick for us, would you?)
+Relive the days of the Alamo at the historic site.
+While you’re in town, feast on deliciously spicy Mexican food, stroll down the River Walk, and if you head down in early April, join the Fiesta San Antonio celebration!